• Skip to main content

 Make Shrimp Tempura Sushi

-• Make Karashimayo by stirring together the mayonnaise and mustard.
+• Make Karashimayo by stirring together the ¼ cup Japanese mayonnaise and 2 teaspoons Japanese hot mustard.
 Prepare some tezu by mixing a tablespoon of rice vinegar into a cup of water.
 Wrap your makisu (sushi mat) with plastic wrap.

 Mixing Japanese spicy mustard with mayonnaise.

-• Place a piece of nori on your sushi mat with the long edge facing you.
-Wet your hands in the tezu and scoop up a ball of rice with one hand.
+• Place one of the 5 nori sheets on your sushi mat with the long edge facing you.
+Wet your hands in the tezu and scoop up a ball from the 1 batch prepared sushi rice with one hand.
 Deposit this rice across the top edge of the nori in an even column.

 Spreading out vinegared sushi rice on nori.